 Biographies & Historical Events

 Buncee also provides students with access to a wide array of history and geography graphics.
 Their media library can help teachers and students create dynamic presentations and visual representations of a concept.
-As students select graphics for their visuals, they’ll have to use what they’ve learned about a topic and apply this knowledge during the creation process.
+Then as students select graphics for their visuals, they’ll have to use what they’ve learned about a topic and apply this knowledge during the creation process.
 Here is an example of a student explaining the events leading up to the Civil War.

 Poetry Memorization & Understanding